TamasNeumer/Ph03nix-InterviewPrep/Java/Testing/SpringTesting.md

 - Default behavior

-  - Spring Boot's `@*Test` annotations search for your primary configuration automatically whenever you do not explicitly define one.
+  - Spring Boot's `@Test` annotations search for your primary configuration automatically whenever you do not explicitly define one.
 The search algorithm works up from the package that contains the test until it finds a class annotated with `@SpringBootApplication` or `@SpringBootConfiguration`.

 - Manual context configuration